varunsavita/Coding-Question/README.md

 (Q-0020) WAP to find the number of one in given number

 (Q-0021) WAP to multiply any number by 2 to 10 in the fastest manner.

+(Q-0022) WAP for string copy without using library function.